MicrosoftDocs/azure-docs/articles/active-directory/develop/quickstart-configure-app-access-web-apis.md

    | **Mobile and desktop applications**  | Optional.
 Select one of the recommended **Suggested redirect URIs** if you're building apps for desktop and devices.<br/>Optional.
 Enter a **Custom redirect URI**, which is used as the location where Azure AD will redirect users in response to authentication requests.
 For example, for .NET Core applications where you want interaction, use `https://localhost`. |

    > [!IMPORTANT]
-   > For mobile applications that aren't using the latest MSAL library or not using a broker, you must configure the redirect URIs for these applications in **Desktop + devices**.
+   > For mobile applications that aren't using the latest Microsoft Authentication Library (MSAL) or not using a broker, you must configure the redirect URIs for these applications in **Desktop + devices**.

 Depending on the platform you chose, there may be additional settings that you can configure.
 For **Web** apps, you can: